cmtchssn/Dissertation/README.md

 I've fiddled around a bit, and decided to try to update mesh and colliders only when their values change.
 Fortunately, Sebastian Lague has a video on this in the same procedural tutorial playlist.
 I'll watch E15 tomorrow and get working on it.

+### Day 061
+Here to do the day.
+Just going to go through the scriptable object video and see how it helps my project.

+So it is now a scriptable object that updates in editor and during play, but I can't animate the values changing over time.
+I have to find a way to do that.
+It is possible to have the object read from a JSON file, but I don't know that it will animate it.
+Maybe I can code some lerps in a data script and have mapgenerator.cs call them and pass them to the scriptable object?

 ---

 ### Jesse Meeting 001